 If you are in receipt of Universal Credit, you will be paid every four weeks.

-Discretionary housing payments can be paid either to you, your landlord or, in exceptional circumstances, to a third party at your request.
+Discretionary housing payments can be paid either to you, your landlord or, in exceptional circumstances, to a third party.

 If your Housing Benefit or Universal Credit is paid direct to your landlord your DHP will be paid this way too.